CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 ** Acceptance of self-developed or commissioned software **

 Before the order for software development is awarded internally or externally, the requirement definition for the software must be created, from which the rough and detailed concept for the realization is developed.
-On the basis of these documents, the responsible body draws up an inspection plan.
+On the basis of these documents, the competent authority will draw up an inspection plan.
 Usually, test cases and the expected results for the software are developed.
 The software is tested based on these test cases.
 The comparison between expected and actually calculated result is used as an indication of the correctness of the software.

 To develop the test cases and to carry out the tests, the following should be noted: